 This historic violinists from England list can help answer the questions "Who are some English violinists of note?" and "Who are the most famous violinists from England?"
 These prominent violinists of England may or may not be currently alive, but what they all have in common is that they're all respected English violinists.Use this list of renowned English violinists to discover some new violinists that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (14 items)

-Edwin "Eddie" Jobson is an English keyboardist and violinist noted for his use of synthesizers.
-He has been a member of several progressive rock bands, including Curved Air, Roxy Music, UK, Jethro Tull and Yes.
+Edwin Jobson (born 28 April 1955) is an English keyboardist and violinist noted for his use of synthesizers.
+He has been a member of several progressive rock bands, including Curved Air, Roxy Music, U.K., Jethro Tull and (very briefly) Yes.
 He was also part of Frank Zappa's band in 1976–77.
-Aside from his keyboard work Jobson has also gained acclaim for his violin playing. ...more on Wikipedia
+Aside from his keyboard work Jobson has also gained acclaim for his violin playing.
+He won the "Lifetime Achievement" award at the 2017 Progressive Music Awards.
+In March 2019 Eddie Jobson was inducted into the Rock and Roll Hall of Fame as a member of Roxy Music. ...more on Wikipedia

-Sir Edward William Elgar, 1st Baronet, OM, GCVO was an English composer, many of whose works have entered the British and international classical concert repertoire.
+Sir Edward William Elgar, 1st Baronet (; 2 June 1857 – 23 February 1934) was an English composer, many of whose works have entered the British and international classical concert repertoire.
 Among his best-known compositions are orchestral works including the Enigma Variations, the Pomp and Circumstance Marches, concertos for violin and cello, and two symphonies.
 He also composed choral works, including The Dream of Gerontius, chamber music and songs.
 He was appointed Master of the King's Musick in 1924.
 Although Elgar is often regarded as a typically English composer, most of his musical influences were not from England but from continental Europe.
-He felt himself to be an outsider, not only musically, but ...more on Wikipedia
+He felt himself to be an outsider, not ...more on Wikipedia

 Age: Dec. at 77 (1857-1934)